-This chicken with oatmeal stuffing and whisky sauce is easy to prepare and with delicate, tasty flavors.
+This chicken with oatmeal stuffing and whisky cream sauce is easy to prepare and with delicate, tasty flavors.
 It would be perfect for Burns Night and so much more.

 This post may contain affiliate links, where we earn from qualifying purchases.
 See more details in the policy page.